appsdock/docs/README.md

 # AppsDock Documentation

-This project contains the documentation project based on mkdocs.
+This project contains the documentation.
-The result of this documentation is hosted on https://docs.appsdock.de/guide